danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 ## A Simplified Example

-To keep the example concrete and reproducible, I’ll use a deliberately simplified Recipe app and focus only on searching recipe titles.
+To keep the example concrete and reproducible, I'll use a deliberately simplified Recipe app and focus only on searching recipe titles.
 The real application was more complex, but the performance issue discussed here shows up even in the simplest possible setup.

 In a real application, recipes would have many searchable attribute such as ingredients, descriptions, tags, categories, and so on.
 But for this post, those details would only add noise.
 The performance issue we're exploring shows up even in the simplest possible case.